dcxSt/ising-lib/README.md

 [3] [The Ising Model: Brief Introduction and It's Application](https://www.intechopen.com/chapters/71210) is a short survey of the history of ising models and some of it's basic applications.

+---

+Note: Ising lib is going to ship version 1.0.0 this Sunday.
+The maintainer of the `ising_lib` crate has kindly agreed to transfer ownership of his crate to my project.